-Reset gate: controls what parts of previous hidden state are used to compute new content
+Reset gate: controls what parts of previous hidden state are used to compute new content simultaneously controls what is kept from previous hidden state, and what is updated to new hidden state content

 New hidden state content: reset gate selects useful parts of prev hidden state.
 Use this and current input to compute new hidden content.